afroactuary/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Sript to add executive permission
+Sript to set permission to the file